travisrmetz/w251-project/README.md

 *[Return to contents](#Contents)*

 ## <a id="Imgen">4.0 Generating Synthetic Images
 We must rely on synthetic images to train the model because we cannot otherwise capture future configurations of the sky.
 We adapted the open source astronomy program _Stellarium_ for use in the cloud as an image generator.
-In this section we will detail our method for adpating Stellarium and will provide details for running the image generator in the cloud with images being stored in an S3 bucket.
+In this section we will detail our method for adapting Stellarium and will provide details for running the image generator in the cloud with images being stored in an S3 bucket.

  ### 4.1 Stellarium Overview
 [Stellarium](https://stellarium.org) generates high-quality images of the sky for arbitrary geographic positions, times, azimuths (the heading of the virtual camera in true degrees), altitudes (the angular elevation of the virtual camera), camera field of view, and observer elevations [[10]](#10).
-Stellarium's functionality is aimed at practitioners and hobbiests, it has been in continual development since 2006.
+Stellarium's functionality is aimed at practitioners and hobbyists, it has been in continual development since 2006.
 In addition to rendering celestial bodies, Stellarium can render satellites, meteor showers, and other astronomical events.
 The program uses a JavaScript-based scripting language system to automate sequences of observations.

 ### 4.2 Containerizing Stellarium
 Stellarium is designed for desktop operation.
-Our Docker contianer allows the program to be run on a headless server in the cloud.
+Our Docker container allows the program to be run on a headless server in the cloud.
 The basic container operation is outlined in the figure below.
 A python script reads input from a YAML file and generates and outputs an SSC script that automates image generation.
 Stellarium runs using a customized configuration file that prevents certain modules from running.
 Stellarium executes the SSC script.
-The image files are saved either to local storage on the host or to an S3 mountpoint that the container accesses on the host system.
+The image files are saved either to local storage on the host or to an S3 mount point that the container accesses on the host system.
 From there, the images can be preprocessed using the Docker container discussed in section 5.1 below.

 [![](https://mermaid.ink/img/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtZQU1MIEZpbGVdIC0tZnJvbSBob3N0LS0-IEIoU1NDIEdlbmVyYXRvciAtIFB5dGhvbilcbiAgQiAtLT4gQyhTdGVsbGFyaXVtKVxuICBDIC0tPiBEKFh2ZmIpXG4gIEQgLS1zY3JlZW4gY2FwdHVyZS0tPiBDXG4gIEMgLS10byBob3N0LS0-IEVbUzMgQnVja2V0XVxuICBDIC0tdG8gaG9zdC0tPiBGW0xvY2FsIFN0b3JhZ2VdXG4gIEYgLS1mcm9tIGhvc3QtLT4gRyhQcmVwcm9jZXNzb3IgLSBOdW1weSBvdXRwdXQpXG4gIEcgLS10byBob3N0LS0-IEVcbiAgRyAtLXRvIGhvc3QtLT4gRlxuXG5cdFx0IiwibWVybWFpZCI6eyJ0aGVtZSI6Im5ldXRyYWwifSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtZQU1MIEZpbGVdIC0tZnJvbSBob3N0LS0-IEIoU1NDIEdlbmVyYXRvciAtIFB5dGhvbilcbiAgQiAtLT4gQyhTdGVsbGFyaXVtKVxuICBDIC0tPiBEKFh2ZmIpXG4gIEQgLS1zY3JlZW4gY2FwdHVyZS0tPiBDXG4gIEMgLS10byBob3N0LS0-IEVbUzMgQnVja2V0XVxuICBDIC0tdG8gaG9zdC0tPiBGW0xvY2FsIFN0b3JhZ2VdXG4gIEYgLS1mcm9tIGhvc3QtLT4gRyhQcmVwcm9jZXNzb3IgLSBOdW1weSBvdXRwdXQpXG4gIEcgLS10byBob3N0LS0-IEVcbiAgRyAtLXRvIGhvc3QtLT4gRlxuXG5cdFx0IiwibWVybWFpZCI6eyJ0aGVtZSI6Im5ldXRyYWwifSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)